Marathon Tales 2017

 Former Scarsdale School Board member Lew Leone ran his first marathon on Sunday.
 Here's what he said: "My first marathon was a blast.
 The New York City crowds are electrifying and it felt like a 26-mile party.
 I saw family and many friends along the way.
 Luckily I had a good friend, Matt Powers, who pulled me through the last 6 miles.
 That was the most challenging physical effort I've ever endured.
 Not sure I want to do it again."

-Elizabeth and Jim Detmer of Edgewood Road ran the marathon together and raised over $14,500 for St. Jude's Children's Research Hospital.
+Elizabeth and Jim Detmer of Edgewood Road ran the marathon together Elizabeth and Jim Detmer ran together and raised $14,500 for St. Jude's.

 Andrea Seiden of Greenacres Avenue helped a disabled man from the Democratic Republic of the Congo run the marathon through Achilles International.